- Curriculum Proposal System

 - Academic Programs

-Students, faculty, and certain departmental and college staff are able to access eSET by logging into OSU Online Services and selecting the appropriate menu options.
-They can also directly access eSET by clicking here and logging in using either their ONID username and password or their OSU ID and GAP.
-If they have difficulty accessing eSET, they should check the browser settings to make sure pop-up windows are not blocked; try using a different browser; or clear the java cache.
+Students, faculty, and certain departmental and college staff are able to access eSET by logging into OSU Online Services and selecting the appropriate menu options. eSET can also be directly accessed here by logging in using either the ONID username and password or OSU ID and GAP.
+If there is difficulty accessing eSET, check the browser settings to make sure pop-up windows are not blocked; try using a different browser (Firefox works best); or clear the java cache.

-Following the end of the evaluation period, several days are needed to generate the summary reports.
-Once that is done, an email will be sent to instructors informing them they can view their reports.
-Certain administrative staff from academic departments, colleges, and campuses will also be able to view reports for their specific programs.
-In addition to viewing the results in HTML or PDF, they can download them into an Excel file.
+Following the end of the evaluation period, a variety of reports are generated.
+Once this process has been completed (which can take several days), instructors are informed via email that reports are available.
+Certain administrative staff from academic departments, colleges, and campuses, are also able to view reports for their specific programs.
+In addition to viewing the results in HTML or PDF, reports are downloadable to an Excel file.

 If you have questions about eSET, please contact us.